Kareem871/EncryptionFunctions/README.md

 # EncryptionFundctions
-Basic functions used in cryptography operations
+Basic functions used in cryptography operations, used initially to solve CryptoHack challenges.